Neo Geo Architecture

 Additionally, games like Fatal Fury 2 also fiddle with its companion ‘PRO-CT0’ chip (a multiplexer for the CHA Board) to make sure the program is residing in an official cartridge [34].
 Otherwise, it assumes it’s been cloned, triggering many anti-piracy unpleasantries (such as making the opponent invincible).

-For extreme measures, games like ‘Metal Slug X’ bundled specialised ICs in their PROG board that complicated things further [35].
-They behaved similarly to the Nintendo’s CIC system, requiring constant game-chip communication.
+For extreme measures, games like ‘Metal Slug X’ bundled specialised ICs in their PROG board that complicated things further [37].
+This reminds me of Nintendo’s CIC system, which required constant game-chip communication (albeit significantly distinct in terms of goals and architecture).

 All in all, this tells you that the anti-piracy battle was just another cat-and-mouse game.
 However, in this case, SNK was trying to get both home and arcade owners away from cheaper knock-offs.